Content

 If you are going to set up an international company in Hong Kong, the company will also need to comply with ongoing compliance obligations, including: renewing business registration certificates, keeping company records and other business documents, holding annual general meetings in a timely manner, filing tax returns and liaising with the Inland Revenue Department, filing annual returns with the Companies Registry, notifying the Companies Registry of any changes in organization or membership, conducting annual audits of company accounts in a timely manner, etc.

-VI.Professional secretarial service provider
+VII.Professional secretarial service provider

 Whether you are a local or foreign entrepreneur, if you want to register a Hong Kong company, we strongly recommend that you hire a professional company to assist you, because these companies are familiar with local company laws and have sufficient experience in handling the regulatory and compliance requirements of Hong Kong companies.
 Professional services firms usually handle all the necessary paperwork from start to finish.
 It is very important to hire a competent and service-oriented company.